 In the middle of 2012 I was recruited into… Intersect Alliance, working as a Senior Analyst and Product Manager for the Snare SIEM (Security Information and Event Management) system.
 This saw me thrown into the deepend and started my interest in security.
 I helped build and direct the Snare product suite and gained an insight into corporate security and monitoring.

 However, in 2015 it was time to move on… so I joined Award Force as a senior developer (and later, Tech & Security Lead), helping to build an awards management platform.
 I carved out a place for myself as the “security guy”, monitoring the application security, and mentoring the other developers in secure coding practices.
-We implemented PCI-DSS, GDPR, and were working on ISO27001 when I left.
+We implemented PCI-DSS, GDPR, and were working on ISO27001 when I left in 2018.
+Also, during 2015, I spoke at the New Zealand PHP Conference.

 In 2017… I began working part time at Wordfence, cleaning infected WordPress websites, while still at Award Force full time.
 This was a great peek into the world of malware and the other side of security – rather than just protecting a single application.
 This lead to my WordCamp Brisbane talk in 2018 on my year spent site cleaning.